shobrook/statcode/README.md

 ## Installation

-`statcode` works on MacOS, Linux, and Windows, with compiled binaries available for [every release](https://github.com/shobrook/statcode/releases).
+`statcode` works on MacOS, Linux, and Windows (if you use Cygwin), with compiled binaries available for [every release](https://github.com/shobrook/statcode/releases).
 You can also install it with pip:

-`$ pip install statcode`
+    $ pip install statcode

 Requires Python 3.0 or higher.

+### Arch Linux

+You can install the [`statcode`](https://aur.archlinux.org/packages/statcode/) package from the AUR:

+    $ aurman -S statcode

 ## Contributing